JuergenGutsch/blog/_source/_posts/2018-09-27-customizing-aspnetcore-03-dependency-injection.md

 }
 ~~~

-This method gets the IServiceCollection, which already filled with a bunch of services.
-This services got added by the hosting services and parts of ASP.NET Core that got executed before the method ConfigureSercices is called.
+This method gets the `IServiceCollection`, which already filled with a bunch of services which are needed by ASP.NET Core.
+This services got added by the hosting services and parts of ASP.NET Core that got executed before the method `ConfigureSercices` is called.

 Inside the method some more services gets added.
-First a configuration class that contains cookie policy options is added to the ServiceCollection.
-In this sample I also add a custom service called MyService that implements the IService interface.
-After that the method AddMvc() adds another bunch of services needed by the MVC framework.
-Until yet we have around 140 services registered to the IServiceCollection.
+First a configuration class that contains cookie policy options is added to the `ServiceCollection`.
+In this sample I also add a custom service called `MyService` that implements the `IService` interface.
+After that the method `AddMvc()` adds another bunch of services needed by the MVC framework.
+Until yet we have around 140 services registered to the `IServiceCollection`.
 But the service collections isn't the actual dependency injection container.

-The actual DI container is the so called service provider, which will be created out of the service collection.
-The IServiceCollection has an extension method registered to create a IServiceProvider out of the service collection.
+The actual DI container is wrapped in the so called service provider, which will be created out of the service collection.
+The `IServiceCollection` has an extension method registered to create a `IServiceProvider` out of the service collection.

 ~~~ csharp
 IServiceProvider provider = services.BuildServiceProvider()
 ~~~

-The ServiceProvider than is an immutable container that cannot be changed at runtime.
-With the default method ConfigureServices the IServiceProvider gets created in the background after this method was called, but it is possible to change the method a little bit:
+The `ServiceProvider` than contains the immutable container that cannot be changed at runtime.
+With the default method `ConfigureServices` the `IServiceProvider` gets created in the background after this method was called, but it is possible to change the method a little bit:

 ~~~ csharp
 public IServiceProvider ConfigureServices(IServiceCollection services)